-- A personal statement offering a summary of your strengths and how they relate to this role.
+- A personal statement that summarises your strengths and how they relate to the role.

 2: How can I write a good CV?

-- Be specific about your strengths and achievements, using facts and figures - such as sales targets met - wherever possible.
+- Be specific about your strengths and achievements.
+Use facts and figures, like meeting or exceeding sales targets.

-- Use a professional CV builder to make it quick and easy - and stand out from the crowd.
+- Use a professional CV builder to make it quick, easy, and professional.

 3: I’ve found the right CV, should I stick to it?

-- Re-using an existing CV will show a lack of effort of your part.
+- Re-using an existing CV shows a lack of effort and interest in the position.

 The Advantages of Using an Online CV Layout